 I find this little Yamaha – perfect.

 It’s such a classic and “typical” base to choose.
-At the same time the styling and attention to details is so different.
+At the same time, the styling and attention to details are so different.
 I love all the elements.
 Cork seat, belly pan, front brake drum, the front fairing… the rear light!
 Everything is perfect here.
-Well – maybe I would go in “darker” tone with the paint job, but it’s just me.
+Well – maybe I would go in a “darker” tone with the paint job, but it’s just me.

 They presented their project but unfortunately the challenge didn’t go forward and it was canceled.
 Despite this, the guys at Yamaha Portugal loved the design so much they decided to back them up on the build and delivered them a brand new, fuel-injected, kick-started, classic Yamaha SR400 by the end of 2016.
 They ended up designing and building together in Ricardo’s garage with very little resources and on a short budget, trying to do all the work ourselves and outsourcing as little as possible.

 The front forks were upgraded to USD units sourced from an YZF R1 with K-tech internals